What Is Chiropractic?

 People of all ages can benefit from chiropractic from elderly to young children.
 In fact it is a good idea to have a spinal check from an early age much like the American system to assess children for any spinal scoliosis.
 Most of the patients seen at the practice want pain relief but we can also advise on preventative care for optimal posture.

-Chiropractic is slowly becoming widely available across the UK with some NHS contracts in place.
-There are resident chiropractors forming part of most sports medicine teams around the world which is a testament to the value we bring as an adjunct to physiotherapy.
+Chiropractic is a natural form of healthcare that has grown massively in the since its inception due to the growing needs and recognition of the benefits of Chiropractic.
+There are resident Chiropractors forming part of most sports medicine teams around the world which is a testament to the value we bring in the sports industry.

 What is the difference between Chiropractic, Physiotherapy and Osteopathy?